 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network and Out-of-network: Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Human Papillomavirus (HPV) tests (as part of a Pap test) once every 5 years if you are aged 30-65 years and asymptomatic.
+Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Cervical and vaginal cancer screening Covered services include: For all women: Pap tests and pelvic exams are covered once every 24 months If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 years: one Pap test every 12 months Human Papillomavirus (HPV) tests (as part of a Pap test) once every 5 years if you are aged 30-65 years and asymptomatic.
 There is no copayment for Medicare-covered preventive Pap and pelvic exams.
-Chiropractic services Medicare-covered services include manual manipulation of the spine to correct subluxation.
-Office visits and x-rays related to a Medicare-covered service are not covered.
-Non-Medicare covered routine visits can be used for conditions including, but not limited to, back pain, neck pain and headaches. \$20 for each Medicare-covered service. \$20 for each non-Medicare covered routine visit, up to 12 each year. \$20 for non-Medicare covered x-ray services performed once per year by a chiropractor (you would pay this in addition to your visit).
-Limited to 12 non-Medicare covered routine visits and one non-Medicare covered x-ray per year whether done in- or out-of-network.
+30% for Medicare-covered preventive Pap and pelvic exams.
+Chiropractic services Covered services include: Medicare-covered services include manual manipulation of the spine to correct subluxation.
+Office visits and x-rays related to a Medicare-covered service are not covered. \$20 for each Medicare- covered service.
+30% for each Medicare-covered service.